 A multi-state firm runs on at least four banks: an IOLTA trust per state, an operating account, and a payroll account.
-TreasuryFlow consolidates every one into a single 13-week forecast — with IOLTA balances displayed separately, so client trust never commingles with firm cash.
+TreasuryFlow consolidates every one into a single 13-week forecast, with IOLTA balances displayed separately, so client trust never commingles with firm cash.

 If your firm practices in multiple states, your banking is a layer cake.
 Every morning the firm administrator or CFO logs into 4–6 portals to assemble the cash picture.
-None of that work compounds — the next day it starts over.
+None of that work compounds.
+The next day it starts over.

-California, Texas, Florida — wherever you have attorneys admitted.
+California, Texas, Florida: wherever you have attorneys admitted.
 Each state bar has its own rules, its own reporting, its own remittance obligations.
 Each lives at a different bank.

 Operating at the national bank where fee income lands after earned transfers from trust.
 Payroll sometimes at the operating bank, often separate.
 Plus a Schwab or Fidelity reserve.